Lrev47/PuppyBowlEvent_React/README.md

 ## Conclusion

 The PuppyBowlEvent project demonstrates the use of React, Redux Toolkit, and RTK Query to build a dynamic and interactive web application.
 It leverages modern JavaScript and state management techniques to create a seamless user experience.
 Enjoy exploring the Puppy Bowl and the adorable puppies participating in it!

+## Live Website

+You can view the live website at the following link: [PuppyBowlEvent](https://puppybowleventlrev.netlify.app)